Christmas tree packet

-In information technology, a Christmas tree packet is a packet with every single option set for whatever protocol is in use.
+In information technology, a Christmas tree packet (also known as a kamikaze packet, nastygram, or lamp test segment) is a network message segment or packet with every option enabled for the particular network protocol in use.

 Background

-The term derives from a fanciful image of each little option bit in a header being represented by a different-colored light bulb, all turned on, as in "the packet was lit up like a Christmas tree".
-It can also be known as a kamikaze packet, nastygram, or lamp test segment.

-Christmas tree packets can be used as a method of TCP/IP stack fingerprinting, exposing the underlying nature of a TCP/IP stack by sending the packets and then awaiting and analyzing the responses.
+Network packets contain a number of flags or options depending on the type of network protocol in use.
+Enabling options can elicit specific behaviors in the device receiving the packet and differences in the responses to the packets.
+By analyzing those differences, Christmas tree packets can be used as a method of TCP/IP stack fingerprinting, exposing the underlying nature of a TCP/IP stack by sending the packets and then awaiting and analyzing the responses.
 When used as part of scanning a system, the TCP header of a Christmas tree packet has the flags FIN, URG and PSH set.
 Many operating systems implement their compliance with the Internet Protocol standards in varying or incomplete ways.
 By observing how a host responds to an odd packet, such as a Christmas tree packet, inferences can be made regarding the host's operating system.
 Versions of Microsoft Windows, BSD/OS, HP-UX, Cisco IOS, MVS, and IRIX display behaviors that differ from the RFC standard when queried with said packets.

 A large number of Christmas tree packets can also be used to conduct a DoS attack by exploiting the fact that Christmas tree packets require much more processing by routers and end-hosts than the "usual" packets do.

 Christmas tree packets can be easily detected by intrusion-detection systems or more advanced firewalls.
 From a network security point of view, Christmas tree packets are always suspicious and indicate a high probability of network reconnaissance activities.